-- The IET provides extensive guidance, a dedicated team and the support of IET Accreditors during the accreditation process.
+- The IET provides extensive guidance, a dedicated team and the support of IET Accreditors throughout the accreditation process.

-- The IET has joint visit protocols with the Institution of Mechanical Engineers (IMechE) and The Chartered Institute for IT (BCS) and is a member of the Engineering Accreditation Board (EAB) who facilitates joint visits.
+- The IET has joint visit protocols with the Institution of Mechanical Engineers (IMechE) and The Chartered Institute for IT (BCS) and is a member of the Engineering Accreditation Board (EAB) who facilitates joint visits with multiple Professional Engineering Institutions (PEIs).
 Visits may also be conducted alongside Internal Periodic Reviews.

 - Accreditation can act as a catalyst for deeper and broader involvement with the IET including the Academic Partner initiative.*

 Benefits to students: